dirckvdende/competition-reference/README.md

 - Will you use the same version of C++?
 Or use C++ at all?
 You may need to edit the reference document yourself accordingly!

+## How to compile and customize

+The reference document can be compiled with LaTeX from the `main.tex` file.
 Note that you may need to install extra LaTeX packages when generating the file yourself.
 The `minted` package is required.

+To modify the names and other specific information, edit the `config.tex` file.
+The logo displayed on the front page can be changed by changing the `logo.png` file.
+If you want to change the content of the reference document, change the `content.tex` file, which contains most of the text in the document.
+The `main.tex` file contains package information, configurations, and the front page content.